 The Committee Chair or designee will facilitate the meetings.

-A staff designee will capture notes for attendance and key action items and post notes on the Board Portal Committee page.
-If amended during approval, repost approved meeting notes.
+A staff designee will record official minutes in accordance with Robert’s Rules of Order, documenting attendance, motions, votes, and key actions taken.
+Draft minutes will be posted to the Board Portal Committee page, If amended during approval, the final approved version will be reposted.

-Notes from confidential executive sessions will be completed by the Chair or designee and sent to the Board Secretary.
+Minutes of confidential executive sessions will be prepared by the Chair or designee in accordance with Robert’s Rules of Order, documenting attendance, motions, votes, and key actions taken.
+Draft minutes will be sent to the Board Secretary and President and CEO and will be maintained securely and separately from regular meeting minutes.
+If amended during approval, the final approved version will be maintained securely and separately from regular meeting minutes.

 The Committee Chair and President and CEO will establish a reporting process and schedule as needed notification to other Board committees and/or the Board.

-The committee chair may invite relevant guests to attend meetings.
+The Committee Chair may invite relevant guests to attend meetings.